Frequently Asked Questions

 Petitioners can ask the court to include their children as protected parties on the order.
 In cases where the children are in common with the restrained person, the court can include provisions to protect children and may include temporary custody or visitation considerations but a protection order is not a formal “child custody order” or parenting plan.
 For more information, visit our FAQs or talk to a lawyer or advocate.

 Yes, in Washington State, minors can obtain protection orders if they are 15 years of age or older.
 If the minor is under 15, a parent or guardian will need to be involved in the process.
 A parent or guardian can file the petition on behalf of the minor and assist with court proceedings.
 The minor, along with their parent or guardian, will also need to attend a court hearing where the judge will consider the request for a protection order.
-For more information, review the relevant state law here.

 Temporary orders last until the hearing (usually within 14 days).
 Full orders can last for one year or more and may be extended.

-While the specific protections will vary depending on the type order and the severity of the case, protection orders can:
+While the specific protections will vary depending on the type of order and the severity of the case, protection orders can:

 Some actionable steps include: